Texas AG claimed three homes as primary residence. Democrats are being probed for similar issue - WTOP News

 Paxton’s real estate dealings are in many ways distinct from those of James and Schiff, the Democrats targeted by the Trump administration.

-“As I’ve said from the beginning, if prosecutors want to know that truth about Attorney General James’ mortgage applications, we are ready and waiting with the facts,” said Lowell, James’ attorney.

-For over a decade, Schiff owned homes in Maryland and California, the state he represents, that were both designated as his primary residence.
-In 2020, then a congressman, Schiff designated his Maryland property as a second home — a step Paxton has not taken.
+For over a decade, Schiff owned homes in Maryland and California, the state he represents, that were both designated as a primary residence.
+Schiff corrected the issue in 2020 — a step Paxton has not taken.

 Paxton’s real estate dealings are not the first time he has drawn scrutiny for his conduct while in office.